tnsqkyy/hackBook/foundations/preSEC/net-basics/networking-overview/README.md

 *   A **Private Network**: A network that is not connected to the internet (like a home or office network).
 *   A **Public Network**: A network that is connected to the internet.

+---

+### 📍 Part 3: How Devices Talk (IP and MAC Addresses)

+For devices to chat and keep things organized, they need a way to know who's who.
+Imagine trying to talk to someone if you don't even know their name!

+Just like us, every device on a network has two main ways to be identified: a 'name' and a 'fingerprint'.
+You can change your name, but your fingerprints usually stay the same.
+Devices work similarly: one ID can change, but the other is pretty fixed.

+#### **IP Addresses (Your Device's Changing 'Name')**

+An **IP Address** is like a temporary home address for your device on the network.
+It's a set of numbers, usually four groups separated by dots (like `192.168.1.1`).
+How these numbers are chosen can get complicated (that's 'subnetting' for another day!).

+The important thing is, while IP addresses can change (like moving to a new house), only one device can have that specific address on the same network at any given time.

+Remember private and public networks?
+Your device will have a **private IP address** to talk to other devices on your home network, and a **public IP address** when it talks to the Internet.
+Your Internet provider (ISP) gives you your public IP address (and charges you for it!).

+With so many devices online (Cisco once thought there'd be 50 billion by 2021!), finding unique public IP addresses is getting tough.
+That's because the original system, **IPv4**, only has about 4.29 billion addresses.
+Not enough for everyone!

+**IPv6** is the newer system.
+It looks a bit scarier (it uses letters and numbers), but it has a mind-boggling number of addresses (340 *trillion* trillion trillion!), solving the IPv4 shortage.
+It's also more efficient.

+#### **MAC Addresses (Your Device's Permanent 'Fingerprint')**

+Every device that connects to a network (like your WiFi card) has a special, built-in "serial number" from the factory.
+This is called its **MAC (Media Access Control) address**.

+It's a mix of numbers and letters, like `a4:c3:f0:85:ac:2d`.
+The first half tells you who made the device, and the second half is unique to that specific device.

+But here's a trick: MAC addresses can be faked or 'spoofed'.
+This means one device can pretend to be another by using its MAC address.

+This can fool poorly set-up security systems.
+Imagine a firewall set to trust only the admin's computer (by its MAC address).
+If a hacker 'spoofs' that MAC address, the firewall might think the hacker is the admin!

+Some places like cafes use MAC addresses to control who gets on their WiFi (or charge more for faster speeds).
+There might even be a lab to try this out!